junyi-xie/sopranos/README.md

 ```php
 $pdo->exec("INSERT INTO accounts SET id = NULL, username = 'admin', password = password_hash('admin', PASSWORD_DEFAULT), email = 'admin@admin.com', phone = '123456789', admin = 1, account_created = date("YmdHis"), last_login = 0");
 ```

+Now that you have inserted a new account, you can simply login to the admin panel with admin/admin.

 ## Database ##
 [insert database file here] [SOON]